-- classes which don't have a non-private constructor with no parameters, - classes which are declared final or have final methods, - · primitive types, - · and array types.
+- classes which don't have a non-private constructor with no parameters, - classes which are declared final or have final methods, - primitive types, - and array types.

-If an injection point whose declared type cannot be proxied by the container resolves to a bean with a normal scope, the container automatically detects the problem and treats it as a deployment problem, as defined in Section 12.4, "Problems detected automatically by the container".
+If an injection point whose declared type cannot be proxied by the container resolves to a bean with a normal scope, the container automatically detects the problem and treats it as a deployment problem.

-5.5.2.
+5.4.2.
 Client proxy invocation